Skip to main content

 Continue to conduct annual in-service training for all officers on de-escalation, anti-discrimination, anti-retaliation, anti-harassment, use of force, implicit bias, equity, diversity and inclusion

 Annual training is required for all officers to maintain certification.
-Training has been completed for 2022.
+Training is next scheduled for Fall 2023.

 10